atrocore/atrocore/docs/09.installation-and-maintenance/04.modules-and-updates/index.md

 The target version can only be changed for installed packages; for packages that are not installed yet the column is read-only, because their version is determined at installation time.

+Choosing the target version and starting the update are not necessarily two separate steps.
+The edit dialog of a package offers a **Save & Update** button next to **Save**: it stores the new target version and immediately starts the update of this package.
+See [Module Update](#module-update).

 > Whether release candidates are offered as target versions depends on the "Use Only Stable Releases" option on the [Administration > Settings](../../01.atrocore/03.administration/01.system-settings/index.md) page.
 As long as it is enabled, only stable releases are taken into account.

 ## System Update